Building Healthcare

 B – Buy-in

 Assembling a project team that embodies a culture of innovation is key to the prefabrication process.
-On the McLaren Greater Lansing Replacement Hospital project, a $450 million ground-up facility currently under construction, a laser focus on constructing the most efficient project possible was a team goal from the beginning.
+On the McLaren Greater Lansing Replacement Hospital project, a $256 million ground-up facility, a laser focus on constructing the most efficient project possible was a team goal from the beginning.
 “Everyone was ready to try something new,” says Adam Duncan, a Project Manager on the facility.
 “The yes’s outweighed the no’s and we had the right team come together to make this project a success.”
 The utilization of prefabrication on a project of this scale was one of the first in Michigan, but it certainly will not be the last.
 “It’s just a matter of time and adoption,” adds Bango.

 C – Collaboration